Skip to content

 Stop Smoking Services

-Ensure consistency of stop smoking services across the County for individuals to access, which provide an evidence-based service and access to nicotine replacement therapy or stop smoking medications.
+Ensure consistency of stop smoking services across the County for individuals to access, which provide an evidence-based service and access to nicotine replacement therapy or stop smoking medications.– These services will support individuals to use e-cigarettes as a quit aid should they wish to.– Recorded via S1 and uploaded to HSCIC

 Public Health Teams, Healthy Lifestyle Services, GPs, Pharmacies, LPC, LMCContinuousMarch 2022 , All individuals accessing One Small Step (OSS) now receive direct supply Nicotine Replacement Therapy (NRT), this supports quit attempts, particularly amongst vulnerable groups.
 There is a parallel product offer across Devon / Torbay – and probably Plymouth – regardless of current disparities in Formulary alignment.